Murder of Melanie Hall: Discovery of remains

 On 5 October 2009, a motorway worker found a plastic bin bag containing bones while he was clearing a vegetation patch on a slip road at Junction 14 of the M5 motorway.
 The bones in the bag included a skull, pelvis and thigh bone and further remains were found buried and spread around the field by the side of the motorway.
 Police confirmed that the remains were human, and they showed a piece of jewellery found at the site to Hall's parents, who confirmed that it had belonged to their daughter.
 Despite this, police refused to confirm that the body was that of Hall until a post-mortem had been carried out.
 The remains were formally identified as being Hall's through dental records on 7 October.
 She had incurred severe blunt trauma to her head resulting in a fractured skull, cheekbone and jaw.
-Hall had also been tied up with a blue rope.
+Blue rope had been used to tie the bin bags around Hall's body.

 Hall's parents launched a fresh appeal on 8 October for anyone with information to come forward, while Avon and Somerset CID DS Mike Britton stated that he was staying on after his retirement to continue working on the Hall disappearance, codenamed Operation Denmark, having spent 13 years on the case.
 On 29 October 2009, police announced that three keys to a Ford vehicle, possibly a Transit, Fiesta or Escort, had been found near the body, and that they were working with Ford to try to identify the vehicle.
 Crimewatch also launched a fresh appeal for information, which resulted in more than 200 phone calls from the public.
 The reward for information leading to arrest was also increased to £20,000.

 In October 2019, police revealed they had obtained a partial DNA profile from the rope wrapped around the bag containing Hall's remains and stated that they remained confident that Hall's killer would be caught.
 Her parents reinstated a £50,000 reward for information leading to an arrest and conviction.